 “Ego itself is what most martial arts are based around.
 It’s ego-driven, TV-driven and we all want to be better than the next person, so we want to have all these trophies and say, ‘Look, I won this and I won that…’ I don’t know that we want to go down that path.
 It’s not for me.
 I think it’s a senseless waste of time for it to be promoted that way.
 I know that it’s all driven by money and power and being better than someone else, and I know the money can be tempting.
 I’m not driven by money, I’m driven by passion for what I do.
 I want to pass it on to anyone who’s interested.

 “As I said, I don’t want to teach people to be confident.
 If you’re coming from a shallow type of background and you’re scared, if I give you confidence then that’s worse for you, because you can get a bit egotistical — like, ‘Now I can do things’.
 All of a sudden the alter-ego comes out and starts to say, ‘I’m better than you’.
 I try not to do that.
 I put myself on the same plane as my students.
 I’m no better than them, they’re no better than me.
-I just happen to be a bit further down the track, but I’ve always tried to grab them by the arm and drag them with me.”
+I just happen to be a bit further down the path, but I’ve always tried to grab them by the arm and drag them with me.”